 As a business leader, how can you help your CIO and IT team best communicate their priorities throughout the organization in a way that resonates with all internal stakeholders?
 Here are three of the most effective ways we’ve found for IT professionals to validate technical comprehension with non-technical audiences.

-3. Evaluate the character of the questions that you get.
-Whenever there’s discussion of a rollout or implementation of a new service, you’ll get questions.
+Whenever there’s a discussion of a rollout or implementation of a new service, you’ll get questions.
 Some will be transactional, pain-oriented questions, and it’s critical that IT leaders answer these with the necessary technical details.
 However, to understand the effectiveness and level of comprehension of the message, IT leaders should listen for robust, qualitative questions that show their audiences understand and value the need for the change.
 A few examples:

 Strong communication skills are critical for all IT professionals, and without these skills, distrust can grow between IT and the rest of the business.
 What is the relationship between IT and other departments in your organization?
 Do you feel there is an opportunity for improvement?
-At Hartman, our associates help internal IT leaders improve communications to aid company-wide understanding of new technology and meet the goals of the business.
+At Hartman, our associates help internal IT leaders improve communications through our IT management consulting to aid a company-wide understanding of new technology and meet the goals of the business.

 Ready to learn more?
 Contact us today to discuss the challenges your IT team faces when rolling out new products and services to the rest of the organization.